-The Bank has a comprehensive insurance programme with cover for bankers' bond, computer crime, professional indemnity, directors' and officers' liability, assets and liabilities.
-An annual benchmarking review of policy wording, covers and limits ensures that the level of risk mitigation is adequate in relation to the Bank's risk profile.
+SBSA has a comprehensive insurance programme with cover for bankers' bond, computer crime, professional indemnity, directors' and officers' liability, assets and liabilities.
+An annual benchmarking review of policy wording, covers and limits ensures that the level of risk mitigation is adequate in relation to SBSA's risk profile.